strategicdata/pmhc-mds-spec/doc/user-guide/organisations.rst

 =============

-You will only be able to see the Organisations tab if you have been assigned the 'User Management' role.
+You will only be able to see the Organisations tab if you have been assigned the 'Organisation Management' role.

-If you believe you should have access to an organisation and it doesn't appear in your list please contact someone in that provider organisation or the provider organisation's PHN who has the 'User Management' role.
+If you believe you should have access to an organisation and it doesn't appear in your list please contact someone in that provider organisation or the provider organisation's PHN who has the 'Organisation Management' role.

-If you are unsure who has the 'User Management' role please email the PMHC helpdesk at support@pmhc-mds.com
+If you are unsure who has the 'Organisation Management' role please email the PMHC helpdesk at support@pmhc-mds.com

-After navigating to the organisation tab, you will be presented with a list of the organisations for which you have been assigned the 'User Management' role.
+After navigating to the organisation tab, you will be presented with a list of the organisations for which you have been assigned the 'Organisation Management' role.

 .. figure:: screen-shots/organisations.png
    :alt: PMHC MDS Organisations